To learn more about closures and our response to COVID-19, and for updates on District operations, visit westvancouver.ca/covid.

 Parking regulations are in place to create safe and convenient access for all drivers in West Vancouver, from permit-only areas in busy neighbourhoods, to limited free parking zones, to spaces reserved for electric vehicles, people with mobility issues and carpoolers.

+- Read and respect posted signage.
 Please read all posted signage carefully and watch for temporary no-parking zones for street cleaning, maintenance and so on.
-We’ll indicate where and when you can and can’t park, but reading and respecting the posted signage is your responsibility.

-Most free parking in West Vancouver along main routes (e.g. Marine Drive) is for two hours in a 24-hour period, after which you must move your vehicle to a new location.
+- Most free parking along main routes (e.g. Marine Drive) is for two hours in a 24-hour period.
+After two hours, you must move your vehicle to a new location.
 Moving to a new location on the same block does not reset the clock.
-For more information on parking regulations, check the Traffic and Parking Bylaw.

-Many spaces at community centres are reserved for people with mobility challenges.
+- Many spaces at community centres are reserved for people with mobility challenges.
 A visible SPARC parking permit hanging from the rearview mirror is required to park in these spaces.
+SPARC

 Dispute a ticket